Stuyvesant High School: September 11 attacks

 Nine alumni were killed in the World Trade Center attack.
 On October 2, 2001, the school newspaper, The Spectator, ran a 24-page section with student photos, reflections, and stories.
 On November 20, the magazine was distributed for free to the greater metropolitan area, enclosed within 830,000 copies of The New York Times.
 In the months after the attacks, Annie Thoms, an English teacher at Stuyvesant and the theater adviser at the time, suggested that the students take accounts of staff and students' reactions during and after September 11 and compile them into a collection of monologues.
 Thoms published these monologues as With Their Eyes: September 11—The View from a High School at Ground Zero.

 Later history

 During the 2003–04 school year, Stuyvesant celebrated the 100th anniversary of its founding with a full year of activities.
-Events included a procession from the 15th Street building to the Chambers Street one, a meeting of the National Consortium for Specialized Secondary Schools of Mathematics, Science and Technology, an all-class reunion, and visits and speeches from notable alumni.
+Events included a procession from the 15th Street building to the Chambers Street one, a meeting of the National Consortium for Specialized Secondary Schools of Mathematics, Science and Technology, an all-class reunion, and visits and speeches from some notable alumni.

-In the 21st century, keynote graduation speakers have included Attorney General Eric Holder (2001), United Nations Secretary General Kofi Annan (2004), comedian Conan O'Brien (2006), actor George Takei (2016), and astrophysicist Neil deGrasse Tyson (2018).
+In the 21st century, keynote graduation speakers have included Attorney General Eric Holder (2001), United Nations Secretary General Kofi Annan (2004), and comedian Conan O'Brien (2006).